 Having previously operated out of a small retail space in Kovan with a focus on delivery, Cocoboss has expanded to an impressive 7 outlets over the span of a year.

 They have plenty of quirky ideas, with a particularly interesting signature Roasted Coconut Shake (S$6.90).
 But you can also get Matcha and Cookies & Cream Coconut Shakes (all S$6.90).

 “Shiok shiok” is printed onto all the cups of Coconutnut — and they are right.
 There aren’t many things more shiok than a cup of their coconut shake in our weather.

 Coconutnut’s creative twists on their classic Coconut Gelato Shake (S$4.50/S$5.50) include Gula Melaka (S$5.30/S$6.30) and even Soursop (S$5.70/S$6.70).

 Cococane is an interesting standout from this list — they don’t just sell coconut drinks but also sugar cane.
-If you want something interesting, their Cococane (S$3.20/S$4.20) is a unique mix of coconut and sugarcane juice.
+If you want something extra refreshing, their Cococane (S$3.20/S$4.20), a unique mix of coconut and sugarcane juice, will hit the spot.

-But for something more like traditional coconut shakes, they also serve Coconut Snowshakes (S$5).
+But if you gravitate towards traditional coconut shakes, they also serve Coconut Snowshakes (S$5).
 The shakes which can be customised with fruits such as Lychee (S$5.90) and Mango (S$6.20).